 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
 Write at least 150 words

-You have to re-write the introduction (on the test paper) in your own words.
+You have to re-write the introduction in your own words.
 If you use words that are already given in the Task, the examiner will NOT COUNT them in the overall 150 words, because these words are NOT YOUR OWN words, and they want you to use your own words.

 - One way to do use your own words is to keep the basic sentence structure but use synonyms.